chadkouse/chadkouse.xyz/content/posts/evolution-of-a-workflow.md

 locations in each one).
 It's from suckless so it adheres to the suckless philosophy, which may not be for everyone.
-What this ultimately means is that you need to apply patches to the source code if you want anything beyong the basic functionaly - and you need to rebuild the app to change any configuration options.
-Those two key points require you to do a bit more work to get your customized version if the application running but the source code is clear and easy to work with.
+What this ultimately means is that you need to apply patches to the source code if you want anything beyong the basic functionality and you need to rebuild the app to change any configuration options.
+Those two key points require you to do a bit more work to get your customized version of the application running but the source code is clear and easy to work with.
 I've tried other tiling window managers since then: bspwn, awesome, xmonad, herbstluftwm -- but I've always come back to dwm.
 It just makes the most sense to my brain and enables my workflow to be how I want.